IV. GRIEVANCE PROCEDURES AND SPECIAL PROBLEMS

 - For inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes and regulations: Anne Jannarone, Director, Office of Disabilities Support Services, 119 Alison Hall, University of Delaware, Newark, DE 19716, 302-831-4643.

-- For inquiries regarding compliance with non-discrimination policies (including those that address Title VI, Title VII and Title IX) and to serve as the overall campus coordinator for purposes of Title IX compliance: Susan L. Groff, Director, Institutional Equity and Title IX Coordinator, 305 Hullihen Hall, Newark, DE 19716, 302-831-8065.
+- For inquiries regarding compliance with non-discrimination policies (including those that address Title VI, Title VII and Title IX) and to serve as the overall campus coordinator for purposes of Title IX compliance: Fatimah Stone, Interim Director, Office of Equity and Inclusion and Title IX Coordinator, 305 Hullihen Hall, Newark, DE 19716, 302-831-8065.
 The following individuals have been designated as deputy Title IX coordinators:

 - For graduate students: Mary Martin, Associate Vice Provost for Graduate and Professional Education, 234 Hullihen Hall, Newark, DE, 19716, 302-831-8916;

 - For Athletics: Jennifer Judy, Senior Associate Director/SWA, Intercollegiate Athletics, Bob Carpenter Center, University of Delaware, Newark, DE 19716, 302-831-8610; and